Esri/geodev-hackerlabs/develop/locate_query_leaflet.md

 > ### 1.
 First, lets get our [development environment](setup_dev_env.md) set up.

+> because of security rules introduced in Chrome 50 (on [4/20/2016](https://developers.google.com/web/updates/2016/04/geolocation-on-secure-contexts-only)), it is mandatory to configure https in order to take advantage of HTML5 location when you move your website into production.

 For this exercise, we'll use the complete example from the conclusion of our [starter map](build_starter_map_leaflet.md) exercise as our jumping off point.

 ![step-1](./html5_query_step_1_leaflet.png)